 Movies on Virgin Media

 Virgin Media have there own service called ‘Virgin Movies’.
 This is on a pay-as-you-go basis, with films from £3.99 a go.
-You can also subscribe to Sky Cinema as a Virgin Media customer with, for example, the ‘Full House Movies bundle‘.
+You can also subscribe to Sky Cinema as a Virgin Media customer with, for example, the ‘Bigger + Movies bundle‘ offers a package which includes broadband.
+If you just want TV then there’s the Maxit TV + Sky Cinema product.
 Their on-demand service in-conjunction with Sky Cinema and Netflix gives further choice.
 And finally, Virgin’s set-top box is loaded with apps from the likes of YouTube, Vevo, Curzon Studio, Heyu and the BBC iPlayer.

 Movies on BT TV